xdamah/swagger-xdamah-examples/README.md

 2. Generating only the model code.

 But there is more.
-A. For the same model its much easier to support requests in multiple media types - json, xml, form, multipart as swagger request body compared to regular spring approaches.
-In 1-first-example this is demonstrated and discussed more.
+A. **For the same model its much easier to support requests in multiple media types - json, xml, form, multipart as swagger request body compared to regular spring approaches.
+In 1-first-example this is also demonstrated and discussed more**.